alinex/node-table/README.md

 - `table` - (array of arrays) to access (only static calls)
 - `column` - (number or string) the column to export
+- `values` - (array) list of values for row 1..

 __Return__

+A list of values for the column fields from row 1..

 ### columnAdd